mayumih387/route360/src/content/posts/frontmatter-cms/en.md

 ### Disadvantages of Front Matter CMS

-- Difficult to use for non-technical staff
+- Difficult to use for non-technical user
 - No rich text editor (only for Markdown)
 - VS Code only
 - English only